leafsphp/docs/src/docs/utils/testing.md

 - `tests.files`: The files to look for tests in.

 - `tests.coverage`: Configuration for code coverage.
-  - You can set `processUncoveredFiles` to `true` to process files that are not covered by tests.
+  - You can configure `local` to generate code coverage reports locally.
+By default, Alchemy will generate code coverage reports only on GitHub Actions.
   - You can also set `include` to include specific directories in your code coverage report.
 By default Alchemy will just use the directories defined in the `app` configuration.

 If you don't want code coverage reports, you can just remove the entire `coverage` section.